 In the late C13 in England a new form of memorial within churches, brass effigies in low relief and set in a stone slab, emerged.
 At much the same time similar brasses appeared elsewhere in Europe, particularly in the Low Countries, the Baltic and parts of Eastern Europe, notably Bohemia as then constituted.
 In England, they were initially made in workshops in London, which were controlled by marblers from Purbeck, since most slabs into which effigies were set consisted of so-called marble from there; however, intriguingly and exceptionally, one marbler was named more fully as Ralph of Chichester.
 Several marblers had moved to London in the mid-C13, possibly in the first place to supply and process the large amounts of marble needed for Westminster Abbey, then being built.
 They were associated particularly with masons and concentrated in the area round St Paul’s churchyard.
 The finished memorials were transported by water as close to their destination as possible and then by cart.
 In areas remote from London, local workshops emerged at various times, especially in the C15, but not in Sussex.
 There is no known example in the county from the workshop at Canterbury, which managed to survive between c1525 and 1545 (2 p4) despite its relative proximity to London.

 Before they embarked on effigies, the earliest products of the London marblers were slabs with incised crosses or other emblems.
 Brass was not always used and then only for inscriptions in the early stages.
 The metal was actually latten, an alloy of copper and zinc with small amounts of other metals, the exact composition of which varied.
 It came from the Low Countries in unworked sheets (sometimes the backs of earlier brasses).
 The area around Dinant (in present-day Belgium) was a prolific source.
 The few finished imported brass effigies can be identified, even if the effigy has gone, by their slabs.
-At Winchelsea there is a black marble one from Tournai, another major centre of such work, but there is no complete example in Sussex.
+At Winchelsea there is a black marble one from Tournai (also now in Belgium), another major centre of such work, but there is no complete example in Sussex.
 Early brasses were fixed with bitumen, which often failed, so from about 1320 brass dowels were preferred.

 The earliest incised slabs date from soon after 1260 and effigies had probably emerged by the 1280s, though there was earlier a view that few pre-dated 1300.
 However, from c1310 the proportion of such effigies increased.
 Initially these were limited to the nobility and higher clergy.
 Some slabs (not in Sussex) combine inscriptions cut into the slab with engraved figures in brass.
 In either case, the slabs were from Purbeck.
 It was the realisation that brasses and incised slabs came from the same workshops that made detailed study of their output possible.